-It is advisable to carry extra on-engine filters in case filter plugging from debris in the fuel tank becomes a problem during boating.
+Carry extra engine filters in case filter plugging from debris in the fuel tank becomes a problem during boating.
 Consult a Boston Whaler dealer for recommendations regarding filters that meet Mercury's specifications.

 Fuel and Boat Storage

 Long periods of storage and/or non-use, common to boats, create unique problems.
 When preparing to store a boat for a period of two months or more, it is best to completely remove all fuel from the tank.
 If not possible, fill tank and add fuel stabilizer per manufacturer's instructions.
 Maintaining a partially full tank during storage is not recommended because the void above the fuel allows air movement that can introduce water through condensation.